MeganTran6023/VanDerVaartLab.MT/README.md

 * Worked on rough idea of bash and tcl script for presetting graphical representation sfor future dcd and prmtop files for simulations
     * megan_vmd_settings.sh
     * VMD_mol_structure_settings.tcl
+    * not sure if works - must test

 * Completed making histograms for major and minor sequences for XTUY